ellisdg/HCPLifespan2BIDS/README.md

 # [HCPLifespan2BIDS](https://github.com/ellisdg/HCPLifespan2BIDS)
 Converts HCP datasets into BIDS format.
-Works for both Lifespan and HCPYA.
+Works for both Lifespan and Young Adult.

 `lifespan.py`: Converts the unprocessed imaging data for the HCP Aging and Development (i.e. Lifespan) datasets to BIDS format.

 `hcpya.py`: Converts the unprocessed imaging data for the HCP Young Adult dataset to BIDS format.

 ## Lifespan
 ### Usage

 ```